faerber-lab/faerber-lab.github.io/_pages/about.md

 Welcome!
 I’m **Michael Färber**, I lead the _Scalable Software Architectures for Data Analytics_ research group at ScaDS.AI/TU Dresden, Germany.
 Our work lies at the intersection of **AI, natural language processing, machine learning**, and **knowledge representation**, extending into **explainable AI** and **graph-based machine learning**.
 If these topics interest you, feel free to reach out at michael.faerber@tu-dresden.de.

 We're located at ScaDS.AI Office at _Strehlener Str.
 12-14, Dresden_ (<a href='https://maps.app.goo.gl/uFTw5hc9hp35bbWf6'>GMaps</a>).
-Explore our latest <a href='https://faerber-lab.github.io/vacancies/'>vacancies and thesis supervision opportunities</a> to join our group.
+Explore our latest <a href='https://faerber-lab.github.io/vacancies/'>vacancies and open thesis supervision</a> to join our group.